 In addition to the learning and compliance trainings listed in this policy, an agency may write or post in a location accessible to all agency employees an agency-specific policy with additional required training.

-Managers, in consultation with their employees, must identify yearly performance or developmental goals and document them in the Chief Human Resources Office human resources information system.
+Managers, in consultation with their employees, must identify yearly performance or developmental goals and document them in the Department of Administrative Services human resources information system (HRIS).

-Within 60 days of a new employee’s position start date, the manager shall identify the employee’s yearly performance expectations and goals and document them in the Chief Human Resources Office human resources information system.
+Within 60 days of a new employee’s position start date, the manager shall identify the employee’s yearly performance expectations and goals and document them in the HRIS.

 At a minimum, each employee’s performance expectations and goals should be reviewed and updated as needed.